Fiat JTD engine

-Multijet is a Fiat and General Motors joint venture, established in 1996, in manufacturing diesel engines with turbo and common rail direct injection technology.
-Most of the Fiat S.p.A., Fiat Professional, Groupe PSA (Peugeot and Citroën), Alfa Romeo, Maserati, Lancia, Chrysler, Chevrolet, Daewoo Motors, Cadillac, Karsan, Temsa, Iveco, Jeep, Opel, Vauxhall Motors, RAM Trucks, Mitsubishi Fuso, Maruti Suzuki, Suzuki, Tata Motors and Saab Automobile branded vehicles are equipped with Multijet engines.
+Multijet is a Fiat and General Motors joint venture, established in 1996, to manufacture diesel engines with turbo and common rail direct injection technology.
+Vehicles under dozens of brands have been equipped with Multijet engines.
 Ownership of some Fiat Multijet designs is shared with General Motors as part of a settlement of the failed merger between the two auto conglomerates.
 The GM Powertrain Torino group in Turin, Italy, manages its interest in these engines.
 Some PSA Peugeot Citroën diesel engines are also rebadged JTD units, and vice versa.
 Fiat's common-rail diesel engine is also known as JTD, an initialism of UniJet Turbo Diesel.